-Danan (2010) modeled a two-stage decision-making process according to which, in the first stage, any two alternatives are either ranked in the strict sense or judged as being equally valuable.
-If no judgment is rendered comparing their values, the two alternatives are determined to be noncomparable.
 In the second stage, the alternative that is ranked higher, if such an alternative exists, is selected.
 Otherwise, one of the alternatives is chosen either by deliberate randomization or selectively.
 In the case of deliberate randomization, choice behavior is based on a signal produced be a randomization device.
 In terms of the ICM the signal space of the randomizing device is mapped onto the canonical signal space by ascribing to the sets of utility functions that rank one alternative over the other the probability that the first alternative is selected by the randomization device.

-Recent experimental studies documented evidence of deliberate randomization (Agranov and Ortoleva [2017], Dwenger et al [2018], Agranov et al. [2022], Feldman and Rehbeck [2022]).
+Recent experimental studies documented evidence of deliberate randomization (Agranov and Ortoleva [2017], Dwenger et al [2018], Agranov et al. [2022], Feldman and Rehbeck [2022], Halevy et al. [2023]).
 One interpretation of this evidence is that preferences are incomplete and decision makers relegate the decisions to the randomizing devices.
 The empirical counterpart of randomization are probability distributions on the sets relevant sets of feasible alternatives.
 Deliberate randomization is different from the stochastic impulses that govern choice behavior in the ICM.
 Yet, if the outside observer is not aware of the randomization, the probability of selecting an alternative may be interpreted as the probability of the set of utility functions that rank the selected alternative above all others in the feasible set.

 Ok and Tserenjigmid (2020) model random choice behavior as random choice functions, which they define and characterize for stochastic choices induced by indifference, indecisiveness, and experimentation.
 The first two are closely related to the phenomena modeled in this paper.
-Ok and Tserenjigmid merely assert that the maximal elements of the menu will be chosen with positive probability.
+Ok and Tserenjigmid merely assert that the maximal elements of the menu will be chosen with positive probability.27

 Karni and Safra (2016) study stochastic choice under risk and under uncertainty based on the notion that decision makers' actual choices are governed by randomly selected states of mind.
 They provide axiomatic characterization of the representation of decision makers' perceptions of the stochastic process underlying the selection of their state of mind.
-In the context of decision making under uncertainty with incomplete preferences, the states of mind are probability-utility pairs in the set $\Phi$ .
-The stochastic choice process corresponds to a subjective probability measure, $\lambda$ , of the sets $\Phi^{\lambda}$ .
-Thus, the work of Karni and Safra (2016) may be regarded as providing axiomatic foundations of a subjective version of the ICM.
+In the context of decision making under uncertainty with incomplete preferences, the states of mind are probability-utility pairs in the set Φ .28 The stochastic choice process corresponds to a subjective probability measure, λ , of the sets Φ^{λ} .